ctdio/promise-go/README.md

 ```

 After creating that function, pass it into the package's `Create` function.
 This will produce
 a pointer to a `Promise` object.
-This object contains a method `GetResult()`, which will
+This object provides `GetResult()` method, which will
-block until the promise is resolved.
+block until the promise is resolved or rejected.

 Here's what the `Result` struct looks like: